HackSocNotts/hacksocnotts.github.io/content/events/2022-11-17-game-development-workshop-ii-shaders.md

 other people have done.

-This should hopefully be a nice, relaxed workshop, and I will take you through the process of making a falling snowflake animation (very seasonal
-- maybe you could even turn it into a Christmas card!) perhaps with a tree in the middle.
+This should hopefully be a nice, relaxed workshop, and I will take you through the process of making a falling snowflake animation (maybe you could even turn it into a Christmas card!) perhaps with a tree in the middle.

 There's nothing to install on your computer in advance for this one, and while some experience with C will be useful, it's certainly not necessary